-Campers who participate in Camp HOPE America engage with their fellow campers, volunteer camp counselors during a week-long overnight summer camp experience that serves as the foundation for a year of activities and programming for campers and their families.
+Campers who participate in Camp HOPE America engage with their fellow campers and volunteer camp counselors during a week-long overnight summer camp experience that serves as the foundation for Pathways: a year of activities and programming for campers and their families.
 It is our shared goal to create experiences for all participants that increase hope, resilience, and change destinies.

 You can also check out this short video clip to learn more about this transformational initiative.
 Camp HOPE America Official Video.

 Be a HOPE Giver and Sponsor a Child for Camp HOPE 2020

-Camp HOPE North Carolina was made possible through the funding support of the Weaver Foundation, Verizon, and community donors.
+Camp HOPE America -- North Carolina, Guilford County is made possible through the funding support of the Weaver Foundation, Verizon, and community donors.

-Camp and the reunion events throughout the year are free to campers and their families.
-The cost to sponsor a child for a year of camping and mentoring activities is $1200 and donations at any level are appreciated.
+Camp HOPE and Pathways events throughout the year are free to campers and their families.
+The cost to sponsor a child for one year of camping and mentoring activities is $1200 and donations at any level are appreciated.

 Guilford County FJC